Huntington Bank Stadium

 Huntington Bank Stadium (formerly known as TCF Bank Stadium) is an outdoor stadium located on the campus of the University of Minnesota in Minneapolis, Minnesota, United States.
-The stadium opened in 2009, after three years of construction.
+The stadium opened in 2009 after three years of construction.
 It is the home field of the Minnesota Golden Gophers of the Big Ten Conference.

 The stadium also served as the temporary home of the Minnesota Vikings of the National Football League (NFL) for the 2014 and 2015 seasons during the construction of U.S. Bank Stadium and the Minnesota United FC of Major League Soccer for the 2017 and 2018 seasons during the construction of Allianz Field.
 The 50,805-seat "horseshoe" style stadium cost $303.3 million to build and is designed to support future expansion to seat up to 80,000.

 It was the first new Big Ten football stadium constructed since Memorial Stadium at Indiana University opened in 1960.
-Huntington Bank Stadium boasts the largest home locker room in college or professional football and one of the largest video boards in the nation.
+When it opened, Huntington Bank Stadium boasted the largest home locker room in college or professional football and one of the largest video boards in the nation.
 Super Bowl winning coach and former quarterback for the Golden Gophers Tony Dungy called the stadium "unbelievable" and Pro Football Hall of Fame wide receiver Cris Carter said that the on-campus facility "will give the University of Minnesota a chance to compete not only in the Big Ten but nationally for some of the best athletes".

 History

-The stadium is the third on-campus stadium and fourth stadium used for U of M football.
+The stadium is the third on-campus stadium and fourth stadium used for University of Minnesota football.
 Previous venues have been Northrop Field, Memorial Stadium, and Hubert H. Humphrey Metrodome.
 It is the first of three spectator sports stadiums that have been built for the major tenants of the Hubert H. Humphrey Metrodome – the Gophers and two professional teams, the Minnesota Twins baseball and Minnesota Vikings football teams.

-The Gopher football program played its first game there on September 12, 2009 against the Falcons of the United States Air Force Academy, prevailing 20–13.
+The Gopher football program played its first game there on September 12, 2009, against the Falcons of the United States Air Force Academy, prevailing 20–13.
 This was the first football game played on-campus since November 21, 1981, the last game in Memorial Stadium.
 The highest-ranked AP Top 25 team to visit was #2 TCU in 2015.
-Iowa is 3–3 against Minnesota in rivalry games played at "The Bank", and one of three ranked opponents that the Gophers have defeated in the new facility (#24 Iowa in 2010, #21 Nebraska in 2013, and #4 Penn State in 2019).
+Iowa is 5–3 against Minnesota in rivalry games played at "The Bank", and one of five ranked opponents that the Gophers have defeated in the new facility (#24 Iowa in 2010, #21 Nebraska in 2013, #4 Penn State in 2019, #11 USC in 2024, and #25 Nebraska in 2025).
 The 2019 win over Penn State was the first time Minnesota had sold out TCF Bank Stadium since 2015 and was their first win at TCF Bank Stadium against a top 4 ranked opponent.
-At the conclusion of the 2019 season, the Gopher football team has an all-time record of 48 - 32 (0.600) in games played at TCF Bank Stadium.
+At the conclusion of the 2019 season, the Gopher football team had an all-time record of 48-32 (0.600) in games played at TCF Bank Stadium.